 DDoS attacks are among the biggest availability and security concerns facing organizations that are moving their applications to the cloud.
 A DDoS attack attempts to exhaust an application's resources, making the application unavailable to legitimate users.
 DDoS attacks can be targeted at any endpoint that's publicly reachable via the internet.
-Every property in Azure includes protection via Azure infrastructure DDoS Protection Basic at no extra cost.
+Every property in Azure includes protection via Azure DDoS infrastructure protection at no extra cost.
 The scale and capacity of the globally deployed Azure network provides improved defense against common network-layer attacks through always-on traffic monitoring and real-time mitigation.
-DDoS Protection Basic requires no user configuration or application changes.
+DDoS infrastructure protection requires no user configuration or application changes.
 It helps protect all Azure services, including PaaS services like Azure DNS.

-Azure DDoS Protection, combined with application-design best practices, provides enhanced DDoS mitigation features to provide more defense against DDoS attacks.
-You should enable Azure DDOS Protection on any perimeter virtual network.
+Azure DDoS Network Protection, combined with application-design best practices, provides enhanced DDoS mitigation features to provide more defense against DDoS attacks.
+You should enable Azure DDOS Network Protection on any perimeter virtual network.

 Following are some additional security considerations: